 Multiple people killed by Iowa tornado as powerful storms slam Midwest

-Powerful storms that rolled through the Midwest spun up multiple tornadoes, including a fierce twister that killed several people in a small Iowa town Tuesday, carving a bleak landscape of destroyed homes and businesses, shredded trees, smashed cars and widely strewn debris and causing an unknown number of injuries.
-The storms also pummeled much of Nebraska with torrential rain, high winds and large hail.
+Powerful storms that rolled through the Midwest spun up multiple tornadoes, including a fierce twister that killed several people in a small Iowa town Tuesday, carving a bleak landscape of destroyed homes and businesses, shredded trees, smashed cars and widely strewn debris and causing an unknown number of injuries, just weeks after tornadoes struck and devastated communities in other parts of the state.
+The latest storms also pummeled much of Nebraska with torrential rain, high winds and large hail.

+Iowa Gov. Kim Reynolds issued a disaster proclamation for 15 counties across the state affected by severe weather and said in a statement that she planned to visit hard-hit Greenfield, a town of about 2,000 people approximately 55 miles southwest of Des Moines, on Wednesday to "assess the damage with local officials and start the recovery process."

 "We can confirm there have been fatalities with this tornado," said Dinkla, who added that the exact number of weather-related deaths was unclear.